Here’s The MileLion’s review of the UOB Reserve Card, the bank’s flagship product, and available by invitation only to the wellest of the well-heeled.

 - Real Estate Agents & Managers

-As a premium product, the UOB Reserve Card avoids some of UOB’s exclusion categories such as education, hospital bills and utilities.
-These will still earn UNI$ as per normal.
+As a premium product, the UOB Reserve Card avoids UOB’s general exclusion for education, so paying school fees will still earn UNI$.

 For avoidance of doubt, UNI$ will be awarded for CardUp transactions.